adamgaafar/PersonalBlog/README.md

 ## Blog Page
-• Developed a dynamic blog page using HTML, CSS, and JavaScript.
+• Developed a dynamic blog page using HTML, CSS.
 • Implemented features like responsive design, and comment sections.
-• Enhanced functionality with the use of core web technologies: HTML, CSS, and JavaScript.
+• Enhanced functionality with the use of core web technologies: HTML, CSS.